OFS Capital Co. (OFS) To Go Ex-Dividend on September 22nd

 OFS Capital Co.
-(NASDAQ:OFS – Get Rating) declared a quarterly dividend on Tuesday, August 2nd, Zacks reports.
-Investors of record on Friday, September 23rd will be given a dividend of 0.29 per share by the investment management company on Friday, September 30th.
-This represents a $1.16 annualized dividend and a yield of 11.01%.
-The ex-dividend date is Thursday, September 22nd.
+(NASDAQ:OFS – Get Rating) announced a quarterly dividend on Tuesday, August 2nd, Zacks reports.
+Shareholders of record on Friday, September 23rd will be given a dividend of 0.29 per share by the investment management company on Friday, September 30th.
+This represents a $1.16 dividend on an annualized basis and a dividend yield of 11.01%.
+The ex-dividend date of this dividend is Thursday, September 22nd.

-OFS Capital has decreased its dividend payment by an average of 19.3% annually over the last three years and has raised its dividend every year for the last 2 years.
-OFS Capital has a dividend payout ratio of 96.7% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
-Equities research analysts expect OFS Capital to earn $1.20 per share next year, which means the company should continue to be able to cover its $1.16 annual dividend with an expected future payout ratio of 96.7%.
+OFS Capital has decreased its dividend by an average of 19.3% annually over the last three years and has raised its dividend every year for the last 2 years.
+OFS Capital has a dividend payout ratio of 96.7% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings fall.
+Analysts expect OFS Capital to earn $1.20 per share next year, which means the company should continue to be able to cover its $1.16 annual dividend with an expected future payout ratio of 96.7%.

-A number of institutional investors have recently added to or reduced their stakes in the company.
-UBS Group AG lifted its position in OFS Capital by 59.3% during the second quarter.
-UBS Group AG now owns 3,489 shares of the investment management company’s stock valued at $35,000 after buying an additional 1,299 shares in the last quarter.
-Advisor Group Holdings Inc. raised its stake in shares of OFS Capital by 122.4% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 8,405 shares of the investment management company’s stock valued at $110,000 after acquiring an additional 4,625 shares during the period.
-Envestnet Asset Management Inc. acquired a new position in shares of OFS Capital during the 2nd quarter valued at $135,000.
-Jane Street Group LLC purchased a new stake in OFS Capital during the 2nd quarter worth $165,000.
-Finally, PNC Financial Services Group Inc. acquired a new stake in OFS Capital in the 1st quarter valued at $522,000.
-Hedge funds and other institutional investors own 18.75% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+UBS Group AG lifted its holdings in OFS Capital by 59.3% in the second quarter.
+UBS Group AG now owns 3,489 shares of the investment management company’s stock valued at $35,000 after buying an additional 1,299 shares during the period.
+Advisor Group Holdings Inc. raised its holdings in shares of OFS Capital by 122.4% during the first quarter.
+Advisor Group Holdings Inc. now owns 8,405 shares of the investment management company’s stock valued at $110,000 after purchasing an additional 4,625 shares during the period.
+Envestnet Asset Management Inc. acquired a new position in shares of OFS Capital during the second quarter valued at about $135,000.
+Jane Street Group LLC acquired a new position in shares of OFS Capital during the second quarter valued at about $165,000.
+Finally, PNC Financial Services Group Inc. acquired a new position in shares of OFS Capital during the first quarter valued at about $522,000.
+Institutional investors and hedge funds own 18.75% of the company’s stock.

 OFS Capital Corporation is a business development company specializing in direct and fund investments as well as add-on acquisitions.
 It provides flexible capital solutions primarily through debt capital and to a lesser extent, minority equity investments serving the needs of U.S.-based middle-market companies across a broad array of industries.